HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

-The obstacle virtually exists for a specific amount of time with a decreasing threat level imitating that the obstacle is moving away (similar to \cite{escobedo_contact_2021}) to prevent dangerous and jerky movements and to give humans time to react when sensor data are missing or for a post-collision reaction.
+To prevent jerky motions induced by vanishing obstacle readings, we apply a linear decay formula to simulate an obstacle slowly moving away from the robot \cite{escobedo_contact_2021}.
+Every obstacle virtually exists for a specific amount of time (called ``surviving time'').
 For example, the threat disappears once the robot moves away from the tactile collision.
 Without virtual preservation of the obstacle, the robot would return to its original position even when the obstacle is still there.

 Visual obstacles in our experiments are human keypoints detected by an RGB-D camera.
 The method for their detection is based on the work by Docekal et al. \cite{docekal2022}.
-The detected obstacles (see a schematic illustration in Fig.~\ref{fig:visu-stimuli}) are mapped to parts of the skin where physical contact would eventually occur using PPS projection, similar to \cite{nguyen_compact_2018}.
-All these mappings are combined into a single position per body part.
-The collision direction is the vector from the clustered position to the obstacle and the threat level is calculated from their distance.
+The detected obstacles (see a schematic illustration in Fig.~\ref{fig:visu-stimuli}) are mapped to parts of the skin where a collision is most likely to occur using a PPS projection, similar to \cite{nguyen_compact_2018}.
+For each body part, we compute one visual obstacle as a weighted average of the mappings to that body part.
+The collision direction is the vector from the estimated contact position on the skin to the obstacle and the threat level is calculated from their distance.

-Proximity sensor data (see a schematic illustration in Fig.~\ref{fig:prox-stimuli}) are not projected onto the skin taxel, as these sensors are placed to cover parts of the robot without the skin; thus, there is no skin taxel to which information can be projected.
+Proximity sensor data (see a schematic illustration in Fig.~\ref{fig:prox-stimuli}) are not projected onto skin taxels, as these sensors are placed to cover parts of the robot without the skin; therefore, there is no skin taxel to which information can be projected.
 However, they are projected onto the sensor position.
 The threat level is computed from the measured distance, and the collision direction is the direction vector of the sensor beam.

 Tactile obstacles (see a schematic illustration in Fig.~\ref{fig:tact-stimuli}) are processed in the same way as in \cite{nguyen_merging_2018}.
-Contacts detected by artificial skin sensors (taxels) with a pressure above the threshold value are clustered to super contacts to diminish spiking effects and eliminate false positive detections.
+Contacts detected by artificial skin sensors (taxels) with a pressure above the threshold value are clustered to super contacts (one per each body part) to diminish spiking effects and eliminate false positive detections.
 The threat level corresponds to the highest measured pressure in the neighborhood, and the collision direction is the normal vector of the central taxel.